Frequently Asked Questions

-The most well known Kosher laws is that pork and shellfish cannot be eaten and equipment cannot be shared with non Kosher products.
-If an item needs to be processed on equipment that has been used for non Kosher the equipment can at times undergo a Kosherization process.
+The most well-known Kosher laws are that pork and shellfish cannot be eaten and equipment cannot be shared with non-kosher products.
+If an item needs to be processed on equipment that has been used for non-kosher the equipment can at times undergo a Kosherization process.

 Halal food is not automatically Kosher.
 Kosher has additional restrictions such as a requirement for dedidicated manufacturing equipment for ingredients used in kosher food production.

 Kosher food can also be Halal certified.
 Oftentimes, you will see a Halal symbol immediately next to a Kosher symbol.
 Additionally, Kosher standards will often meet and exceed Halal standards.

 The most commonly known non-kosher foods are pork and seafood.
 At a Kosher restaurant or industrial facility those will never be present.
 Items that are processed on shared equipment with non-kosher are also not acceptable.
 In addition, meat and grape products need to be processed in very specific ways in order to meet Kosher requirements.
 In the complex food production system that we have today all food needs to be Kosher certified to ensure that Kosher requirements are met.

 Kosher food can not touch non-Kosher food.
 In order for something to be kosher, it needs to be segregated from any cross-contamination with non-kosher foods.
 In addition, equipment used in food production needs to be dedicated for Kosher use or undergo a cleaning that meets Kosherization standards.